scott-griffiths/bitstring/doc/bits.rst

         Returns the bitstring as a ``bytes`` object.

         The returned value will be padded at the end with between zero and seven ``0`` bits to make it byte aligned.
+        This differs from using the plain :attr:`~Bits.bytes` property which will not pad with zero bits and instead raises an exception if the bitstring is not a whole number of bytes long.

         This method can also be used to output your bitstring to a file - just open a file in binary write mode and write the function's output. ::